Velatryx/CTF-Writeups/AcademyLabs/TryHackMe/Hard/IronHold/SourceCode/README.md

-## I will put only the useful source codes that expose security risks.
+### I will put only the useful source codes that expose security risks.

+---

+1. DataSeeder.java: Why is it vulnerable?